Health Chatter: Cholesterol - What you need to know

 A diet high in saturated fat

-Smoking – a chemical found in cigarettes called acrolein stops HDL transporting cholesterol away from the body
+Smoking – a chemical in cigarettes called acrolein interferes with HDL's ability to remove cholesterol from the blood

 Drinking too much alcohol

-There is also an inherited condition called hypercholesterolaemia, which can cause high cholesterol despite a healthy diet
+An inherited condition called familial hypercholesterolaemia can cause high cholesterol even with a healthy lifestyle

 How to prevent & lower high cholesterol levels

-Diet Maintain a healthy, balanced diet that’s low in saturated fat and high in fruit, vegetables and whole grains.
+Maintain a healthy, balanced diet that’s low in saturated fat and high in fibre, fruit, vegetables and wholegrains.

-Foods high in saturated fats include things like meat pies and sausages, butter, cream, hard cheese, cakes and biscuits, coconut oil & palm oil.
+Replace foods high in saturated fat – like meat pies, sausages, butter, cream, hard cheese, cakes and biscuits, coconut oil and palm oil – with healthier alternatives.

 Find online support at www.nhs.uk/smokefree.

-Drink less alcohol Always stay within the recommended limits for alcohol - no more than 14 units a week spread out over a number of days.
+Stay within the recommended limits – no more than 14 units a week, spread across the week, with several alcohol-free days.

 When should your cholesterol levels be checked?